vjilmari/multid/README.md

 ## Example

-This is a basic example which shows you how to measure standardized multivariate (both Sepal and Petal dimensions, four variables in total) distance between setosa and versicolor Species in iris dataset.
-Similar example is provided with artificially generated multi group data which are used as separate data folds in the procedure.
+This example shows how to measure standardized multivariate (both Sepal and Petal dimensions, four variables in total) distance between setosa and versicolor Species in iris dataset.

 ``` r
 library(multid)